ghrjeon/ghrjeon/README.md

 ## Hi there 👋 I'm Rosalyn

+I am a PhD candidate in Economics with experience in blockchain data science and engineering.
+I am driven by continuous learning and looking to join a team to build things that make a difference.

-Check out my Blockchain and Twitter Analytics project where I demonstrate my analytical engineering skills.
+Check out my Blockchain and Twitter Analytics project where I demonstrate my analytical engineering skills!
 <https://rosalyn.observablehq.cloud/rosalyn-analytics/>

 <!--